n-j-91/assignment-solution/README.md

 - receiver (source files for receiver application)
 - tests (unit tests)
 - Dockerfile
-- Pipfile (3rd party libraries are packages with pipenv)
+- Pipfile (3rd party libraries are packaged with pipenv)
 - Pipfile.lock
 - setup.py

-app-receiver is a simple restful application written in Flask framework.
+app-receiver is a simple restful application written in python Flask framework.
 It is hosted with gunicorn.
 - _app-receiver/receiver/gunicorn.conf.py_ file contains web server configurations.
 - _app-receiver/receiver/service/settings.py_ file contains application configurations.
 - All configurations are parsed in the form of Environment Variables.
 You may override them during run time if required.